2023.10 (October 2023)

 Tab Bar Screen Element

 The October 2023 release also includes a new screen element which will support a wide range of rich UI designs: in-screen tab bars!
 This element allows app builders to easily create a panel which changes content as users click through the available tabs - no witchcraft required.
-To read all about the configuration properties available in the new element and download an example screen, check out the documentation: Tab Bar
+To read all about the configuration properties available in the new element and download an example screen, check out the documentation: Tab Bar.

 The process starts by dragging a Tab Bar element in from the Layout section of the toolbox.
 This adds an element to the screen to which app builders can then add tabs.
 For the tab bar as a whole, app builders can decide between horizontal or vertical tabs, as well as which tab is the default and what the standard width for the tabs should be.
 For each tab, there are properties to configure a title and/or icon, color, width, and more.